| ResumeNorman Allan Harris, Ph.D.

 radiation from a Nerva vehicle and material attenuation of neutrons and

-Surface Wave Reradiation Using Geometrical Optics Wave Transport Models
+gamma rays.
+Surface Wave Reradiation Using Geometrical Optics Wave Transport Models Task manager and principal investigator for the theoretical development

 of radar cross-section (RCS) models to simulate the radar return from